 Finally, the child is taught “if-then” thinking by deciding what to do if the plan they have made is not successful.

-The Simple Goal Setting Worksheets
+#4.
+A Simple Goal Setting Worksheet

 The power of this goal setting form is in the title.
 It is simple and basic, yet it still covers some areas that could cause a goal to fail.

 There are a few important parts to help accomplish your goals.

 The first part is a specific start and completion date.
 When you do not tie goals to specific dates, you are doomed for your goals to fail.

 The next helpful part is the steps to reaching your goal.
 This makes you think logically about what the goal entails and helps you break it down into smaller and easier parts.

 Finally, the two things that help you reach your goal will make you think about things that may help you succeed.
 For instance, many personal goals are helped by accountability, where you tell others about your goal for encouragement and support.